Elstree (song)

+"Elstree" is a song by English pop band the Buggles, released on their debut album, The Age of Plastic (1980).
+It was the fourth and final single released from the album, released on the 27th of October, 1980.
+The track, a new wave and synth-pop record, was written by group members Trevor Horn and Geoff Downes, who also produced the song.
+Lyrically, the song is about the studio of the same name.
+Upon its release, the song was positively received by music critics.
+Commercially, the single charted at number 55 on the UK Singles Chart.
+The song's music video features Horn as a janitor who reminisces on his time as an actors for films in the titular studio.

 Music and lyrics

 "Elstree" is a tribute to the U.K. film studios Elstree Studios.
 It follows the story of a failed actor who, according to Wave Maker Magazine, is "taking up a more regular position behind the scenes and looking back at his life in regret."
 The song is 4 minutes and 32 seconds long, and is played at a BPM of 136.
 Geoff Downes performed an old-sounding grand piano and a minimoog in the song to emulate an oboe.